China AI Monitoring Toolkit: A Developer's Guide to Tracking Labs, Models, and API Changes

 - Refusal rate (target: <5%)

-- JSON output format consistency (critical for frontend parsing)
+- JSON output format consistency (to ensure reliable frontend parsing)

 Operational workflow: